Foyle Metro: Services

 Foyle Metro operates 13 Quality Bus Corridors (QBCs), with an additional route 14A/B/C orbiting the city's north side from Springtown to Curryniern via Altnagelvin Hospital.
 Foyle Metro operates from Foyle Street Bus Station in the centre of Derry city, also providing services from Derry/Londonderry Train Station, including up to 20 shuttle services per day to the City Centre.
 Most routes operate within Derry, however several buses extend beyond the city to Drumahoe, Newbuildings and Culmore.
-Foyle Metro is notable for having the only international city bus service in Europe, the 1a from Foyle Street-Muff Village via Culmore Point.
+Foyle Metro is notable for having an international service, the 1a from Foyle Street stop in Derry, to Wheatfield stop in Muff, in the Republic of Ireland, via Culmore Point stop in Culmore.
+In September 2025, the Waterside network was reworked with routes 2A/B now serving Rosses Gate estate, routes 3A/B/C now serving Crescent Link Retail Park and new routes 4D serving Altnagelvin Hospital & Curryneirin and 3D serving Drumahoe Park & Ride.

 Fleet

-As of 2025, Foyle Metro operates a fleet of 43 buses from one depot (Pennyburn), consisting of 33 Wright GB Kite Electroliners and 10 Wright SreetDeck Electroliners.
+As of 2025, Foyle Metro operates a fleet of 43 buses from one depot (Pennyburn), consisting of 33 Wright GB Kite Electroliners and 11 Wright StreetDeck Electroliners.
 All buses are fitted with enhanced passenger information LCD Screens, on-board audio-visual announcements, USB charging and contactless ticketing.
 During peak times, some Foyle Metro services are operated by sister company Ulsterbus' fleet of StreetDecks.

 At the time of launch in 2017, Foyle Metro operated a fleet of 33 buses, including fifteen new Optare Versas and three Optare Solo SRs, alongside seven Scania Solars and eight Wright Eclipse Gemini-bodied Volvo B9TLs retained from Ulsterbus Foyle.